Guide

 # and summarize the key decisions we have made together."

-Through MCP, the assistant handles the search-and-reason loop automatically.
-Ask it to "find what we agreed with Acme about pricing" and it will search your email, read the relevant threads, and synthesize an answer.
+Through MCP, the assistant handles the search-and-reason loop automatically without shell commands.
+Ask it to "find what we agreed with Acme about pricing" and the assistant searches your email, reads the relevant threads, and synthesizes an answer — typically completing the full cycle in under 10 seconds.

 Build contextual recall into agent workflows